CAUG04/Test-Mobile-Dafiti/README.md

 # Test-Mobile-Dafiti
-This project is a technical challenge with Appium Screenplay to Dafiti Apk
+This project is a technical challenge with Appium to Dafiti Apk

 **MOBILE AUTOMATION TESTS:**